-7.2.3 BV16
+7.3.2 BV16

-BroadVoice16 [37] [43] MUST be supported in all MTAs and MGs.
+BroadVoice16 [37] [38] SHOULD be supported in all MTAs and MGs.
 PacketCable has as a mandate to provide toll or superior voice quality.
 BroadVoice16 (BV16) is a mid-bitrate, high-quality solution.
-Mandating a codec in this range provides high quality, low-bandwidth performance for on-net calls and ensures high performance for applications such as IVR systems.
+BV16 provides high quality, low-bandwidth performance for on-net calls and ensures high performance for applications such as IVR systems.
 In addition, it provides DTMF pass through.
-It was created to provide a codec suitable for IP communication networks and is available on a Royalty Free basis for PacketCable.
+It was created to provide a codec suitable for IP communication networks.

-7.3 Recommended Codecs
+7.4 Optional Codecs